 - Get the children to complete the table above for polygons with up to 12 sides.
 (The regular dodecagon (12-sided polygon) has an angular sum of 1800°, so each interior angle will be 150°.)

 - Use a set of pattern blocks to show how equilateral triangles tessellate.
 Tessellate means that they cover the plane infinitely with no gaps or overlaps.
-Send the students away in groups with their own set of pattern blocks to explore what other tessellations can be discovered using shapes from the set.
+Send the students away in groups with their own set of pattern blocks, or access to an online version, to explore what other tessellations can be discovered using shapes from the set.
 You may want them to record the tessellations using isometric dot paper.

 - side lengths are the same;